 A trio of photographs from Cornwall's Mineral Tramways Project,

 whose main trail runs from Devoran (near Truro) to Portreath.
-The

-the village of Scorrier, near Redruth, there's
+the A30 through the village of Scorrier, near Redruth, there's

 no mistaking the location of the Portreath Tramroad thanks to

 this sign, situated on the north side of the road at grid reference

 SW 722446.
 Right and Bottom Left: The trackbed of the Redruth

 just after it has left the GWR main line west of Truro station.

 The masonry stumps in front of Carnon Viaduct are the piers from

 Brunel's original viaduct, which was built with a timber superstructure.

-The Falmouth branch was the last GWR line to have its timber
+The Falmouth branch was almost the last GWR line to have its timber

 viaducts replaced, this work taking place during the 1930s.
 6th

 June 2011.
 (Jeff Vinter)